Leiloukou/Leiloukou/README.md

 > Measuring programming progress by the lines of code, is like measuring aircraft building progress by weight.

 ✨ Welcome to Web 3.0.
 Good Luck Devs!

-> ⚠️ **Javascript tutorial:** Do you wnat tolearn Javascript?
-Learn it at my new [Javascript tutorial](https://github.com/leiloukou/javascript-tutorial/)!